New Zealand welcomes back first cruise ship since COVID hit

 Nash said that with airline tickets more expensive and travelers more risk-averse than before the pandemic, tourism numbers could remain subdued for a while, but he thought the industry would eventually make a strong comeback.

 “I see markets like the United States being a really important market for New Zealand,” he said.
-“There's been two trillion dollars saved in the states over and above that which would have been saved if it hadn't been for COVID.
+“There's been $2 trillion saved in the States over and above that which would have been saved if it hadn't been for COVID.
 So, there's a little bit of money floating around.”